 Nichole M. Velasquez, JD

 Director, Private Sector Recruitment & Outreach

 In this role, Ms. Velasquez counsels students on all aspects of their career paths, manages on-campus and regional interview events, maintains and establishes relationships with private sector employers, and develops professional development programming.
 She is also a member of the National Association for Legal Placement (NALP) and the Washington Area Recruitment Administrators Association (WALRAA).
 She was the 2010-11 Co-Chair of the WALRAA Diversity Committee and Co-Chair of the 2013 Educational Conference.
 Ms. Velasquez has also been published several times in various trade periodicals.
 Prior to joining the School of Law, Ms. Velasquez was a Maryland Assistant Attorney General and an Associate with the law firm of Whiteford Taylor & Preston LLP.
 She received her JD from The Dickinson School of Law of The Pennsylvania State University, where she was a member of the National Trial Team and Order of Barristers.

-Data and Resources Coordinator
+Data and Resources Specialist

 LaShea Blake joined the law school’s administration in 1991 and joined the Career Development Office in 1998.
 Ms. Blake coordinates and creates a variety of databases for the collection and reporting of programming, operational and employment data.
 She also manages online and print subscriptions and resource materials for the CDO’s Resource Library and website.
 Additionally, she administers the CDO’s judicial clerkship mailing program, MDC Clerkship portal serving as the point-person for the coordination of clerkship recommendation letters.
 Ms. Blake received a Bachelor of Science degree in Human Resource Management from the University of Maryland University College.